 - Provide children and young people with a positive understanding of what constitutes positive relationships, with particular reference to friendships, family relationships and relationships with other children and with adults.

-- Ensure children know how to report concerns and seek advice when they suspect or know something is wrong.
+- Ensure children know how to report concerns when they suspect or know something is wrong.

 - Promote good health and understanding of physical development, respecting and reverencing the wonder of the body.

-At St Joseph’s’, we have chosen to use the programme: Life to the Full by Ten:Ten Resources to support the teaching of Relationships and Sex Education within the school.
+At St Joseph’s’, we have chosen to use the programme: Life to the Full Plus by Ten:Ten Resources to support the teaching of PSHE and RSE within the school.

-Life to the Full is a comprehensive and fully resourced programme which embraces and fulfils the new statutory curriculum within a Catholic Context.
+Life to the Full Plus is a comprehensive and fully resourced programme which embraces and fulfils the statutory curriculum for RSE and each branch of PSHE, within a Catholic Context.
 It is based on ‘A Model Catholic RSE [Relationships and Sex Education] Curriculum’ created by the Catholic Education Service and was highlighted as a work of good practice by the Department of Education.

-The programme adopts a spiral curriculum approach so that as our children go through the programme year-after-year.
-Their learning will develop and grow at an age appropriate stage, with each stage building on from the last.
-The entire teaching is underpinned with a religious understanding that that our deepest identity is as a child of God– created, chosen and loved by God.
-Life to the Full contains creative resources to engage, inform and inspire our children.
+The programme adopts a spiral curriculum approach so that, as our children go through the programme year after year, their learning will develop and grow at an age-appropriate stage, with each stage building on from the last.
+The entire teaching is underpinned by a religious understanding that our deepest identity is as a child of God– created, chosen and loved by God.
+Life to the Full Plus contains creative resources to engage, inform and inspire our children.
 This includes interactive video content, story-based activities, a range of teaching tools, original worship music and an accompanying programme of classroom prayers.
-Life to the Full, follows a four-stage structure which is repeated across four different learning stages:
+Life to the Full Plus follows a four-stage structure which is repeated across four different learning stages: